 **Subject to availability – some block out dates apply.
 Prices are subject to change without notice**

-Depart on our opulent ‘Diamond Class’ coach from Brisbane Coach Terminal on Roma Street, and travel responsibly knowing all coach emissions are 100% offset.
+We depart from the Brisbane Coach Terminal on our opulent ‘Diamond Class’ or luxury ‘Gold Class’ coach, travelling responsibly knowing all coach emissions are 100% offset.
 We travel through the Lockyer Valley and onto Toowoomba where we have morning tea at Picnic Point.
 A perfect opportunity for a photo of the Lockyer Valley below.
-We continue through Dalby and onto Chinchilla for lunch.
-Continuing west along the Warrego Highway through Miles finishing our day at Roma.
+We continue through Dalby and onto Chinchilla for lunch, then on along the Warrego Highway through Miles to finish our day at Roma.

 Arriving in Cunnamulla we break at the famous Cunnamulla Fella statue, a larger than-life statue tribute to the Aussie larrikin stockman.
 Enjoy a visit to The Artesian Time Tunnel, stepping inside a mock opal mine lift and taking a journey through time.
 We go back 100 million years, deep into the middle of ancient sandstone rocks that form part of the Artesian Basin.
-Discover the home of ancient animals and Australia’s largest dinosaurs that roamed the Eromanga Inland Sea many millions of years ago.
-You will experience an old opal mine and hear about the ‘Yowah Nut’ and the early days in the opal fields.
-Back on the road passing through outback country towns, we break at Bollon Pub for a counter lunch before making our way to the South West Queensland town of St George.
+Further down the road we break in Bollon and take a Nullawokka First Nations Cultural Tour, enjoying a bush tucker-inspired lunch and a tour with Bill, a Gwamu/Kooma elder from the area.
+A visit to the Nullawokka Art Gallery in the historic post office reveals thoughtfully curated Indigenous artworks and an insight into local places of significance for the First Nations people.
+We finish our day travelling on to St George.

 We farewell Lightning Ridge and head for Moree in the beautiful Gwydir Valley.
-We continue on through this rich rural region, home to wheat, cotton, wool, beef and sheep producers.
-We reach Goondiwindi in time for lunch, then join a local guide for a town and cotton tour.
-Discover the heart of the town’s cotton industry, showcasing the process of cotton farming from planting to harvesting, see the crop (if in season) up close and learn about the irrigation systems and other farming practices used to cultivate the cotton.
+We join a local guide for a cotton farm tour.
+Discover the heart of the town’s cotton industry, showcasing the process of cotton farming from planting to harvesting, see the crop (if in season) up close and learn about the irrigation systems, visit the cotton gin to see the processing of cotton bales, and other farming practices used to cultivate the cotton.
+We finish our day travelling on to Goondiwindi.

-Fun Over 50 is proud to announce that we’ve been named as a Best Of Queensland Experience.
+Fun Over 50 is proud to announce that we’ve been named as a Best Of Queensland Experience for three consecutive years.
 This means that we come highly recommended by travellers, and provide exemplary tourism experiences through:

 Get in touch with us to join the waitlist for this tour.
 Our team will get in touch with you soon to confirm your details and reserve your place.

-Get in touch with us to request a booking for this tour.
-Our team will get in touch with you soon to confirm your details and reserve your place.
+Get in touch with us to request more information about this tour.
+Our team will get in touch with you soon to answer the questions you have.

 Our Gold Class coach tours let you experience the beauty of the Australian landscape in comfort and style.
 From the coach itself to the accommodation and meals, every detail is considered.